-(Mwakimako, 2011:330).
-Under the concession arrangement, however, the Islamic judiciary framework was exempted from the British authority and the Sultan continued to appoint kadhis who administered justice according to the Shari^ca under his authority (Hashim, 2005, 2010; Anderson, 2008; Chesworth, 2011).
-Mwakimako (2011:330) explains the philosophy for the exemption of the direct control of the Islamic judiciary from the British positing:
+According to Hashim (2005, 2010b), and Mwakimako (2011), British colonial influence and control of resources started to be felt in Zanzibar, the seat of the Sultanate, spreading throughout the region from 1887 following the granting of concession to the British East Africa Association by the Sultan over his territorial hegemony.
+Consequently, "the Association assumed powers to pass laws for the government of districts, and to establish courts of justice and appoint judges" (Mwakimako 2011: 330).
+Under the concession arrangement, however, the Islamic judiciary framework was exempted from the British authority and the Sultan continued to appoint kadhis who administered justice according to the Sharica under his authority (Hashim 2005, 2010b; Anderson 2008; Chesworth 2011).
+Mwakimako (2011: 330) explains the philosophy for the exemption of the direct control of the Islamic judiciary from the British positing: